 The First FRCR Examination expects candidates to have acquired a broad knowledge of those subjects that relate to the investigation and management of patients with cancer.
 Candidates are examined against the Specialty Training Curriculum for Clinical Oncology and the clinical oncology syllabus.
 The First FRCR Examination purpose of assessment statement details the examination's purpose, the required level of candidate training and the application of results.
 It is hoped that the statement will assist candidates, and those involved in their training, in understanding the scope of the FRCR examination and with relating the examination to other in-training assessments.

 Dates, fees and venues

-The College provides a suggested reading list and candidates are expected to supplement their reading of textbooks with appropriate reviews in relevant journals.
+The RCR provides a suggested reading list for candidates.
 Sample SBA questions and a copy of the answer sheet are provided, as are instructions for candidates to follow during the examination.
 The Oncology Registrars' Forum (ORF) have prepared advice for candidates from trainees who have already sat the examination.
-The document has been drafted without input from the FRCR examiners and does not necessarily represent their views.
-Generic examiners' reports are available as a guide to candidates and trainers preparing for future sittings of the examination – these include previous pass rate information from the First FRCR examination.
+Generic examiners' reports are available as a guide to candidates and trainers preparing for future sittings of the examination.